 Full refunds were only available for those whose postponed events had been rescheduled (of course, most had not) which left the matter of refunds to the organizers of the events, rather than Ticketmaster.
 This loophole left many people unable to access refunds, with Ticketmaster still holding on to their money.

 Additional Ticket Refund Controversy

-In addition to Ticketmaster’s recent controversy regarding refunds during this pandemic, other ticket companies and event organizing companies have also seen an outcry from consumers.
-Stubhub, which is a ticket resale site, has seen a similar lawsuit over breach of contract and negligent misrepresentation filed by consumers.
-Live Nation and Ticketmaster have also been sued by MLB fans who were denied refunds for tickets to baseball games that have been postponed because of COVID-19 quarantine.
+In addition to Ticketmaster’s controversy regarding refunds during the pandemic, other ticket companies and event organizing companies also saw an outcry from consumers.
+Stubhub, a ticket resale site, saw a similar lawsuit over breach of contract and negligent misrepresentation filed by consumers.
+Live Nation and Ticketmaster were also sued by MLB fans who were denied refunds for tickets to baseball games that were postponed because of the COVID-19 quarantine.

 800 North Belcher Road

 Clearwater, FL 33765